-Prince Ivan’s costume, inspired by Tzar Nicholas’s Winter Palace Gala robe, is reinterpreted as traditional hunting garb.
+Prince Ivan’s costume, inspired by Tzar Nicholas’s Winter Palace Gala robe, is reinterpreted as a traditional hunting suit.
 In contrast to this realism, the airy lightness of the Firebird’s costume (in tule, chiffon, and feathers) reveals her ethereal identity as the soul of Imperial Russia.

 Designs for the Princesses were inspired by Faberge's Imperial Eggs - symbols of fertility and opulence.
 Crown, sleeve, and bodice designs incorporate regalia from the final Winter Palace Ball, held in 1908.